essesseff-hello-world-nodejs-template/hello-world/README.md

 Node.js Express implementation with trunk-based development and event-driven deployments via essesseff platform.

+*Please Note:*

+*essesseff™ is an independent DevOps ALM PaaS-as-SaaS and is in no way affiliated with, endorsed by, sponsored by, or otherwise connected to GitHub® or The Linux Foundation®.*

+*essesseff™ is a trademark of essesseff LLC.*

+*GITHUB®, the GITHUB® logo design and the INVERTOCAT logo design are trademarks of GitHub, Inc., registered in the United States and other countries.*

+*Argo®, Helm®, Kubernetes® and K8s® are registered trademarks of The Linux Foundation.*

 ## Architecture

 * **Branch Strategy**: Single `main` branch (trunk-based)